AlanQuille/pands-project/README.md

 [https://github.com/AlanQuille/pands-project/blob/master/analysis.ipynb](https://github.com/AlanQuille/pands-project/blob/master/analysis.ipynb)

-Note: the table of contents does not function from Github.
+**Note:** the table of contents does not function from Github.
 This is enabled if Jupyter Notebook is used to open the file.
-Alternatively, **analysis.html** or **analysis.pdf** have working table of contents
+Alternatively, **analysis.html** or **analysis.pdf** can be opened instead.

 ## analysis.html
 This is a html version of **analysis.ipynb**.
 It contains all the data (but not the functionality) from **analysis.ipynb** and is present as a backup in case **analysis.ipynb** cannot be read.
 Link: